MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

     1. Select the **text area** from which text will be extracted using OCR.

-    1. Select an **anchor area** that is not expected to change, such as the label next to a field.
+    1. Select an **anchor area** that isn't expected to change, such as the label next to a field.

 ### Known issues and limitations